transmute-industries/transmute-framework/README.md

 You write a command, you read an event.

-The semantix of commands and events is WIP, probably not correct w.r.t.
+The semantics of commands and events is WIP, probably not correct w.r.t.
 CQRS, and something we want help fixing.

 #### Events